Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 Alternatively, you decide on a meta-framework, which has made the choice for you.

 Web development is as exciting as ever.
-How do you think will Signals influence the future of building for the web?
+How do you think will Signals influence the future of web development?
 Am I overrating them?
 Did I get it completely wrong?
-What does this mean for React's long-running dominance, should they continue to refuse adding Signals?
+Do you think React's long-running dominance will continue, or do you think they should start adding Signals?
-Let me know in the comments.
+I'd love to hear your thoughts!

 _Stay tuned for a follow-up article, where we will build our own homemade Signal!
-It will give us a better understanding why effects are so central._
+It will give us a better understanding of why effects are so central._